bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 ## Why we need unit test for ILP32?
 ### There are actually lots of choices for a new api.
-*   The definition of basic type, such as time_t, off_t and so on.
+*   The definition of basic type in userspace, such as time_t, off_t(file relative types) and so on.
 *   Argument passing.
-*   Sign extended for 32bit variable.
+*   Sanitize register contents.

-## Lots of abi changes.
+## Lots of ABI changes.
-During developemnt of ILP32, there are three big change in ILP32 which lead to lots of duplicate verfication work.
+During developemnt of ILP32, there are four big changes in ILP32 which lead to lots of duplicate verfication work.

 ### Version A
 *   Most of syscall is compat syscall.